tbensky/Prolog-CLP/README.md

 #### Concluding with non-CLP

 There are probably more non-CLP approaches to think about.
-We actually like the non-CLP approaches, because it forces us to think carefully about the search strategy, and small things can make a large difference in the run times.
+We like the non-CLP approaches for the learning opportunities, because it forces us to think carefully about the search strategy.
+Clearly, small things can make a large difference in the run times.

 Let's go off now and look into a CLP-based solutions.